 European Commission – EIF

-So, the first definition from AIRM provides a longer description of semantic interoperability, while the shorter EIF definition clearly identifies its intent.
+So, the first definition from AIRM provides a more descriptive meaning of semantic interoperability, while the shorter EIF definition clearly identifies its intent.
 Namely, that the most crucial component of communications is that both the sender and receiver have a mutual understanding of what was sent.
-Moreover, semantic interoperability ensures that the data is useful and actionable.
+As a result, semantic interoperability ensures that the data is useful and actionable.

 2. Data Integration, Only the First Step Toward Semantic Interoperability.